China, Hong Kong stocks gain on Fed, COVID policy pivots | Business

 Consumer companies "will greatly benefit from the re-opening of the economy, and so we're going to see an incredible recovery in profitability for these companies," said GW&K's Fernandes.
 Tech stocks in China and Hong Kong also rose sharply following a nearly 10% surge in Nasdaq-listed Chinese stocks .

-China's tech-focused STAR Market rose 1.4%, while Hong Kong's Hang Seng Tech Index jumped 2.4%.
-COVID testing companies, including Wondfo Biotech and Labway, tumbled after the government vowed to respond to public criticism.
+China's tech-focused STAR Market rose nearly 1%, while Hong Kong's Hang Seng Tech Index climbed 1.1%.
+But COVID testing companies, including Wondfo Biotech and Labway, tumbled after the government vowed to respond to public criticism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)